SciFracX/FractionalDiffEq.jl/docs/src/auxiliary.md

 ![MittagLeffler](./assets/mittlefffunhigh.png)

-For more interesting topic and application about Mittag Leffler function, we recommend you to read [Mittag-Leffler Functions, Related Topics and Applications](https://link.springer.com/book/10.1007/978-3-662-61550-8)
+For more interesting topics and applications about Mittag Leffler function, we recommend you to read [Mittag-Leffler Functions, Related Topics and Applications](https://link.springer.com/book/10.1007/978-3-662-61550-8)

 ### The generalized ``\alpha`` exponential function